3db/3db/docs/usage/custom_logger.rst

         self.handle.write('\n')
         self.buffer.free(rix, self.regid)  # IMPORTANT: We tell the buffer we are done with the data

-Since Loggers are dynamically loaded based on the configuration file, the frameworks need to know which object to load from the module.
+Finally, since Loggers are dynamically loaded based on the configuration file, the framework need to know which object to load from the module.
 By convention we ask that logger modules export the ``Logger`` field.
 So we simply have to add:

 .. code-block:: python